puresight/puresight.github.io/tech/scm.md

   height: 512
 ---

-Software configuration management (SCM) is the task of tracking and controlling changes in the software, part of the larger cross-disciplinary field of configuration management.
+Software configuration management (SCM) is the process of tracking and controlling changes in software, part of the larger cross-disciplinary field of configuration management.
 SCM practices include version control, and establishing baselines.